It has been said that osteoporosis is a “geriatric disease with pediatric origins”. But preventative care needs to be a priority in young people.

 #4 Adequate Calcium and Bone Building Nutrients:

-According to the USDA’s Continuing Survey of Food Intakes of Individuals, the following percentage of Americans are not meeting the recommended daily intakes for calcium.
+According to the USDA’s Continuing Survey of Food Intakes of Individuals, the following percentage of Americans are not meeting the recommended daily intake for calcium.
 With phosphate rich soft drinks more frequently replacing milk or other calcium rich drinks among young people, the figures below are a recipe for disaster!

 - 44% of boys and 58% of girls ages 6-11